Luxque/Open-Quantum-Computing-Textbook/text/eng/chapter-1/preface.md

 # Preface

+* Why am I writing this book?
+* What is this book for?
 * Quantum computing is harmony of mathematics, quantum mechanics, and computer science.
 * Quantum computing has potential.
 * Quantum computing should not be that arcane with a thorough guide.